Emma Hayes: Career

-Hayes joined Chicago Red Stars as a manager in 2008.
+Hayes joined the Chicago Red Stars of Women's Professional Soccer as a manager on 15 May 2008.
 After she was sacked in 2010, she took up a technical director role at Western New York Flash and advised them on transfers, helping to create a team that won the 2011 Women's Professional Soccer championship.
 After another stint as a consultant for Washington Freedom, Hayes returned to London and worked for the family business, Covent Garden FX, a currency exchange.